How to Be a Great Code Reviewer With Tips and Best Practices

 Engaging effectively with reviewers is crucial for a successful code review process.
 Clarifying expectations for each reviewer ensures they understand their role and the level of feedback required.
 Developers should know whether they are expected to actively review the code or simply stay informed about the process.
 This clarity streamlines communication and prevents unnecessary notifications, which can contribute to notification fatigue.

 Selecting the right reviewers is another important step.
 Only those who will benefit from the review information should be included to maintain productivity and accountability.
-Informing reviewers about upcoming code reviews in advance also improves communication and helps ensure timely feedback.
+Informing reviewers about upcoming code reviews in advance also improves communication and helps guarantee timely feedback.
+When questions are raised by reviewers, it is important to provide a clear and direct answer to address their concerns and keep the process moving efficiently.

 Key practices for handling the review process effectively include:

-• Addressing any discomfort from review feedback promptly, potentially through face-to-face conversations
+Addressing any discomfort from review feedback promptly, potentially through face-to-face conversations or resolving issues in person when possible

-• Communicating reviewer motivations to ensure focus on relevant issues and reduce apathy
+Communicating reviewer motivations to guarantee focus on relevant issues and reduce apathy

 By engaging effectively with reviewers, developers can create a smoother, more efficient, and more productive code review process.